Contact ::

 FAQS

-Is marijuana legal in Mississippi?
+Is cannabis legal in Mississippi?

 Medical cannabis is legal, however adult recreational use remains illegal.
 The state has decriminalized some amounts of cannabis.
 Thus, possession of up to an ounce of cannabis will get you a fine of $100 to $250 for your first offense.